tikron/tikru-commons/README.md

 ## Synopsis

-This Project is part of my private Website.
-The web site consists of the site itself, a data management application and an image server.
+This Project is a part of my private Website.
+The website consists of the site itself, a data management tool and an image server.

 ## Technology

 I'm using the following application frameworks and technologies in strict MVC pattern: Java Servlet Pages (JSP), Java Server Faces (JSF) and jQuery for presentation layer.
-Spring Framework with Java 8 for business layer.
-And Red Hat Hibernate ORM for the Java Persistence API (JPA) persistence layer.
+Spring Framework with Java 8 for logic layer.
+And the Java Persistence API (JPA) implementated by Red Hat Hibernate as persistence layer.
 The 3 applications are running on a Linux virtual root server with Apache HTTP Server, Tomcat Servlet Container and MySQL Community Edition Database.

 ## Motivation

-I like to provide contents about my hobbies photography, powerful machines, open air festivals and nature.
-The main reason starting the web site in the year 2004 was to try out web development technologies.
-This journey goes over static HTML maintained with Movable Type and Adobe Photoshop web page generator.
-Content management with Macromedia Dreamweaver.
-A short approach with Java Applets.
-And finally dynamic database driven content presentation.
-Beside my job as web developer I can try out new development technologies and design patterns.
+I like to publish content about my hobbies photography, camping trips, open air festivals and nature.
+The main reason starting the website in the year 2004 was to try out web development technologies.
+This journey began with static HTML/CSS maintained with "Movable Type" and the "Adobe Photoshop" web page generator.
+After that I used the content management system provided by "Macromedia Dreamweaver".
+My first contact to Java was "Java Applets", with which I could display simple animations like planets on my website.
+Since I wanted to present more and more photos, I needed a more flexible technology than templates.
+So Java Servlets and JDBC came into play.
+To this day, the platform has remained a playground for me to try out new frameworks and architectural patterns.

 ## Installation

-The applications program code is divided into 3 main repositories: tikron contains common maven configuration for all projects. tikron-common provides common source code for main applications.
-And finally tikron-site contains source code for the web site, the management tool and other utilities.
+The program code of the website is divided into several projects and repositories.
+This repository contains projects that provide functions shared by the applications.
+Only the source code is to be made accessible here.
+Therefore, there are no further installation instructions.

 ## License